-Rachel Augustine Potter is an Assistant Professor of Politics at the University of Virginia.
+Rachel Augustine Potter is an Associate Professor of Politics at the University of Virginia.
 Her research focuses on the hidden politics of procedure and process in American political institutions, with a particular focus on the bureaucracy and regulation.

 Her book Bending the Rules: Procedural Politicking in the Bureaucracy (University of Chicago Press, 2019) received two awards from American Political Science Association and an award from the National Academy of Public Administration.
 Her other research has appeared in the Journal of Politics, Journal of Law, Economics, & Organization, International Studies Quarterly, and Journal of Public Policy, among other journals.